travikumar-ai/cicd_mlops/README.md

     - git push origin main
     - dvc push -r origin
       - origin : remote name which we want to push the data

+> Source Files added to the repo
+>